hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/select-by-unique-index.md

 create unique index ix2 on clothing (brand_part, type);
 ```

-By default CRUD would generate the invalid *identical* methods:
+By default CRUD would generate the invalid *identical* methods and, as a result, an invalid Java DAO class:
-- `ClothingVO selectByUIBrandPartType()` for the first index `ix1`.
+- `ClothingVO selectByUIBrandPartType()` method for the first index `ix1`.
-- `ClothingVO selectByUIBrandPartType()` for the second index `ix2`.
+- `ClothingVO selectByUIBrandPartType()` method for the second index `ix2`.

-To resolve the name collision we can define a `column-seam` in the table configuration with the value `_`.
-If we
+To resolve the name collision we can define a `column-seam`.
+If we define an underscore (`_`) as a column seam
-do so the DAO will now have the following methods:
+the DAO will now have the following methods:
 - `ClothingVO selectByUIBrand_PartType()` for the first index `ix1`.
 - `ClothingVO selectByUIBrandPart_Type()` for the second index `ix2`.

-This is perflectly valid and the DAO can operate normally.
+Now, this is a perflectly valid Java class and the DAO can work normally.